Look inside yourself; everything that you want, you already are

 The benefits you may receive from your yoga practise include:

-- Increased relaxation, flexibility, strengthen muscles, weight loss, energy levels
+- Increased relaxation, flexibility, weight loss, energy levels, proprioception

-- Improved blood circulation, posture, balance, lung capacity, immune system, digestive system, sleep patterns, toxin elimination
+- Improved posture, balance, lung capacity, heart health, sleep patterns, toxin elimination, joint health and mobility

-- Reduced stress, anxiety, blood pressure, emotional frustration
+- Reduced stress, anxiety, pain, blood pressure, emotional frustration

 - Enhanced healthy habits, positive thinking, spiritual growth, involvement in own healing, inner wisdom, confidence, self-esteem, self-worth